QUICK TRAIL FACTS

 Map Note: I have hiked the trail marked in blue on my map, and drawn the trails I haven’t hiked in light blue, so I can’t vouch for their accuracy.

 There are several ways to get up this impressive mountain, one of the handful mountains in Maine over 4,000 feet.
 A good stretch of this hike is above tree line, on fragile alpine habitat, with breathtaking views in all directions.
-The ridge up to the first ridge and over to the second horn is especially beautiful, albeit difficult and exposed to the elements.
+The ridge up to the summit and over to the horn is especially beautiful, albeit difficult and exposed to the elements.
 Be prepared for windy, cold conditions.
+One of the nice aspects of this popular mountain is that you have a variety of routes to the summit.
+Once you’re on the summit, you can also choose to extend your walk along the dramatic, open ridge by hiking to the Horn (1.7 miles from the summit), or continuing on to the glorious, albeit smaller Saddleback Junior, 1.9 miles beyond the Horn.
+While you’ll descend into woods in between the three summit points, all three peaks are treeless and open, with fantastic views.
+If you go as far as Junior, you’ll leave a lot of the day trippers behind.

 - You can hike the Appalachian Trail (AT) north from Route 4, where there is a large parking lot about 10 miles east of the town of Rangeley.
 From this lot, you’ll hike 1.8 miles to the massive Piazza Rock, 3.9 miles to Eddy Pond (go for a swim!) and the intersection of the long-distance Fly Rod Crosby Trail, 5.7 miles hike to the 4,120-foot Saddleback summit, and 7.3 miles to the second summit, the 4,041-foot The Horn.
 You could make a very long day of it and keep going 9.3 miles one way to the third peak, Saddleback Junior.
 Each peak has a saddle in between, so be prepared for climbs and descents on repeat.